Table of Contents

 - Maintain patient until a heart transplant is possible

-- Small devices can be implanted and used as temporary “artificial heart”
+- Small devices can be implanted and used as a temporary “artificial heart”

 The different configurations available are: